wpmetabox/docs/_docs/extensions/meta-box-template.md

         quicktags: false
 ```

-## Define meta boxes and custom fields using a config file
+## Config file

-**Since version 0.2**, the plugin adds 1 more option that allows you to read the configuration from a specific file (`.yaml`), not only from manual input.
+The plugin has an option that allows you to read the configuration from a specific file (`.yaml`), not only from manual input.

 To do that, in the plugin settings page, enter the absolute path to the configuration file (`.yaml`).
 You can put the configuration file in any folder of your website.
 But for convenience, the plugin supports the following path variables: